Call to Host

 When applying, consider the above criteria when answering the Required Application Questions in the next section.
 Your application can include links to material about the speakers, hotel, local attractions, technologies being considered, and so forth.
 The more information you can provide for the Selection Committee, the better.

-The sections below are relevant for both onsite and online host proposals.
-In the case where a section or item isn’t applicable, please indicate so.
+If a section or item isn’t applicable, please indicate so.

 - Date Application Posted